Ethics in the digital workplace

 The Franco-Italian semiconductor STMicroelectronics has announced plans to cut up to 2,800 jobs globally over the next three years as part of a major restructuring of its manufacturing operations.

 The restructuring will affect sites in France, Italy, Malta, and Singapore.
 The workforce reduction will be carried out exclusively through voluntary measures in consultation with employee representatives.
-The move comes as ST aims to modernize its facilities, increase automation, and improve efficiency.
+The move comes as ST aims to modernise its facilities, increase automation, improve efficiency, and due to the American tariffs.

 Despite the layoffs, the company is continuing to invest in strategic sites across Europe, including major expansions in Agrate and Catania, Italy, and Crolles, France.
 The restructuring is part of ST's broader strategy to streamline operations and deliver cost savings amid challenging conditions in the automotive and industrial semiconductor markets.